EnochTagoe1/lab-intro-to-sql-joins-updated/readme.md

 <img src="./assets/d-join.webp" width="400" height="400">

-This is an exercise wher you will practice using JOINS.
+This is an exercise in using PostgreSQL JOINS.
+Every question will be based on either a LEFT, RIGHT or INNER Join.

 Given two tables, `customers` and `orders` in a `purchases` database, you will track certain data for your business based on the orders that have been made from your customers.